This topic is already well documented by mircosoft docs. You can find it from Get started with OpenSSH.

 - When you try to connect the OpenSSH server, you’ll need to use

-may confuse you.
-But you can find it by typingwhoami
+Theusernamemay confuse you.
+But you can find it by typingwhoamiin PowerShell or Command.
+It may look likelaptop-nbgksu9c\user.

 Host windowsdevice